One hundred years of the Baltic sea evolution

 Artist: Veronika Vegesent

-Materials: Plastic-free acrylic, sand from Helsinki, mineral pigments on linen canvas, construction made of recycled plastic.
+Materials: Biodegradable glue, sand from Helsinki, silver and gold mica, azurite pigments on linen canvas, construction made of recycled plastic.

 Dimensions: 120 x 80 cm 47 × 31 in.